noisebridge/Intro-Python/docs/lesson01.rst

 Hello World
 ===========
 It is tradition to make your first program in any new language simply have the computer print the text Hello World on the screen.
-In python this is really simple.
+In python this is really simple. *Sample code in Lesson01/exp01.py*

 Type the following
 ::